 Update: Pressure pipe rupture at Sebaldeburen repaired

-On Saturday evening, November 30, 2024, a leak in a pressure pipe was reported in a field near Sebaldeburen.
+On Saturday evening, November 30, 2024, a leak in a press pipe was reported in a field near Sebaldeburen.
 Local residents reported a foul odor, after which the leak was discovered.
 The damage is such that repair work is necessary.
 On Sunday morning, all parties involved set to work to repair the leak as quickly as possible.

 Sewage pumping stations shut down